sefcom/TYGR/readme.md

 ## How to use

+Please find all trained models in `model` folder.

 ### 1. Dataset Generation

-To train a new model, first try to generate dataset from binaries:
+To test a model or train a new model, first try to generate dataset from binaries:

 ```
 ./TYGR datagen PATH/TO/YOUR/BINARY DATASET.pkl